mhausenblas/azure-storage-dcos/README.md

 ## Mounting the File Share

-Now log into the DCOS master node: for that, look up SSH connection string labeled `SSHMASTER0` in the `Microsoft.Template` deployments `Outputs` section
+Now log into the DC/OS master node: for that, look up SSH connection string labeled `SSHMASTER0` in the `Microsoft.Template` deployments `Outputs` section

 ![Azure Portal: Deployment Output](azure-portal-deployment-output.png)